szabgab/perlmaven.com/sites/en/pages/contributing-to-a-perl-module-on-cpan-using-vim-and-github.md

 ```

 Then went back to [my version of MIME::Lite](https://github.com/szabgab/mime-lite)
-and clicked on the <b>Pull Request</b> button to send a message to Ricardo asking him
+and clicked on the **Pull Request** button to send a message to Ricardo asking him
 to integrate the change.

 That's it.
 A very small improvement to CPAN in 16 minutes.